 trained Brainspotting professionals who provide direct services to diverse and

-congratulate our first cohort of Fellows and are excited to introduce
+congratulate our second cohort of Fellows and are excited to introduce

 are completing their Brainspotting training and already beginning to